vtdinh13/huberman-agent/README.md

 ![qdrant](https://img.shields.io/badge/Qdrant-v1.16-DC244C.svg?style=flat&)

 ## Introduction
-Building lasting habits is challenging without understanding the why behind them.
+Building lasting habits is challenging without understanding the *why* behind them.
 The Habit Builder AI Agent bridges this gap by drawing on the Huberman Lab podcast archive—a top 5 podcast on Apple and Spotify with over 7 million YouTube subscribers—to transform complex scientific insights into actionable habits supported by the latest research.

 This AI agent acts as a personalized coach that delivers relevant knowledge from the podcast's extensive archive, searches the web for current research, and with access to all of this knowledge, recommends actionable takeaways grounded in expert interviews and scientific evidence.

 Audio files are downloaded via RSS, transcribed with Faster Whisper, chunked with a sliding window, and embedded with Hugging Face's Sentence Transformer model `all-MPNet-base-v2`.
 Qdrant stores embeddings and Streamlit offers a nice interface to interact with the agent.
-You will be able to create the local Streamlit version if you replicate this project, or you can also visit the [cloud version](https://habit-builder-ai-agent.streamlit.app/) for a complete UI experince.
+You will be able to create the local Streamlit version if you replicate this project, or you can also visit the [Streamlit cloud version](https://habit-builder-ai-agent.streamlit.app/) for a complete UI experince.

 The agent is implemented with the Pydantic's BaseModel for strict Python data validation and PydanticAI's Agent class for structured output and agent tooling.
 OpenAI's `gpt-4o-mini` powers the reasoning and the tools given to the agent include: searching the knowledge base, retrieving recent research articles, and summarizing the current state of the research for a requested topic.

-Testing and evaluation combine vibe checks, unit tests (pytest), and a LLM judge.
+Testing and evaluation combine vibe checks, unit tests (via the pytest framework), and a LLM judge.
 Logging/monitoring can be done locally or with Pydantic Logfire.

 The diagram below outlines the development flow and supporting services.